reddn/piwigoScripts/README.md

 piwigo scripts I made

+--Background--
+I use an app on my wife and my phones to upload all of our pictures to a directory on my FreeNAS box (where i run piwigo in a jail).
+I will not use the built-in Uploader or Album(directory based) features in piwigo as it does not have write permissions to the folder ( on purpose).
+note: I do not use the actual directory structure as my albums, but as my upload directory, I plan on using associative albums.

 --adddatecrated.php

 if pictures/videos you add to piwigo do not have a date crated attribute (EXIF), then it is blank, which causes a out of order issue when you select the sort by 'Date Crated'.
 If the date is in the filename, this will search for it via regular expressions and pull it out, all the way the the 'seconds'.